 Frequently Asked Questions

 Call (702) 507-0201 today to get answers to the questions you might have.
 We’ve got a homeowners insurance lawyer ready to discuss your case.
-Until then, please review the following common inquiries we receive at Leverty & Associates Law.
+Until then, please review the following common inquiries we receive at Leverty & Associates.

 Various factors figure into the final total you pay your Las Vegas home insurance claim denial lawyer, most notably the amount of your settlement or verdict.
 Since attorney’s fees are calculated on a contingency basis, there is no upfront payment for their services.
 Many of our clients find this helpful in their time of need.

-Nevada law gives you three years to file a home insurance claim denied lawsuit based on the relevant statute and four years if you file the suit under the principles of common law.
+Nevada law gives you three years to file a home insurance claim denied lawsuit based on the relevant statute and four years if you file the suit under common law principles.
 Due to the nature of insurance dealings, it is often challenging to determine exactly when the bad faith act took place.
 Hiring a homeowners insurance claim denial attorney early on will help ensure your claim does not expire.

 Insurance companies are for-profit businesses that do what they can to make money.
 The rules are in place to make sure they treat their policyholders with respect.
 Without regulations and the ability to sue, everyday citizens would be at the mercy of powerful insurance companies and groups.

-If you have questions that don’t appear above, please contact Leverty & Associates Law for the answers you are looking for.
+If you have questions that don’t appear above, please contact Leverty & Associates at (702) 507-0201 for the answers you are looking for.

 We have an experienced, caring homeowners insurance lawyer ready to help.
 We’ll review your case and come up with an appropriate strategy for moving forward if appropriate.
 You don’t have to put up with an insurance company’s acting in bad faith when you have paid your premiums.
 Let our homeowners insurance claim denial attorney hold the insurance company accountable and fight to get you the relief you need.